 Who is right?

-It’s 2019, and Google has been telling webmasters to avoid building links since the Jagger update back in 2005.
-With the release of other search engine updates like Penguin 4.0 in 2016, and possibly a follow up in February 2017, Google has all but finished its war on poor quality backlinks.
+Google has been telling webmasters to avoid building links since the Jagger update back in 2005.
+With the release of other search engine updates like Penguin 4.0 in 2016, Google has all but finished its war on poor quality backlinks.

-Does this spell the end for Scholarship Link Building as a viable SEO tactic?
+Does this spell the end for Scholarship Link Building as a viable SEO tactic in 2020?

 This tough question is exactly what we set out to answer with this post.